-Buying a second home – either as a vacation getaway or a rental property – is a lot like purchasing a primary residence.
-For example, you’ll need to make sure your new home has the right amount of insurance coverage in case disaster strikes.
-But there are unique risks involved with insuring a second home.
-Here’s what you need to know about finding the right insurance policy.
+Buying a second home – whether as a vacation getaway or a rental property – is a lot like purchasing a primary residence.
+For example, you’ll need to make sure your new home has the right amount of insurance coverage in case disaster strikes while protecting the normal activity of living in and providing maintenance to the property.
+Depending on how you use your second home, there could be some unique things to consider.
+Whenever trying to protect your investments it’s important to consider working with a financial advisor to make sure you’ve thought through all financial aspects of your personal situation.

 What Should a Second Home Policy Cover?

-The amount of coverage you’ll need for your second home will depend on a few different things, including the way that the home will be used.
+The amount of coverage you’ll need for your second home, often referred to as vacation home insurance, will depend on a few different things, including the way that the home will be used.
 If you’re going to be renting it out, for example, you might need a more comprehensive insurance policy that’ll cover the full cost of replacing the home if it’s destroyed by a fire or a hailstorm.
 You could also look into getting rent loss insurance (which covers the loss of rental income following a catastrophe or serious incident), since a homeowners insurance policy might not provide enough coverage for your rental property.

 Aside from protecting the structure of your second home, it’s a good idea to ensure that you have enough personal liability coverage.
 An umbrella insurance policy can give you additional coverage that could come in handy if someone wants to sue you after getting injured on your property.